-Today, families will quickly explore other options if dissatisfied.
-This trend has been accelerating as a growing number of alternatives to transitional K-12 public education become more widely considered.
+Throughout the pandemic, school districts learned families will quickly explore other options if dissatisfied.
+There were already a number of choices prior to the pandemic, but this trend accelerated as a growing number of alternatives to traditional K-12 public education became more widely considered.
 Private and parochial schools, charter schools, virtual academies, and even homeschooling have all gained favor and increased market share - in large part, at the expense of public schools.